My most up-to-date CV can be found here.

 In my Social Forces article, I show that Americans differentiate between the downwardly mobile as compared to the intergenerationally poor, and that this distinction — as well as which group one envisions when thinking about ‘the poor’ — shapes subsequent welfare preferences.

-In my dissertation work, I argue that symbolic valuation is an important but overlooked way that inequality is (re)produced in the occupation structure.
+In my dissertation work, forthcoming at Social Forces, I argue that symbolic valuation is an important but overlooked way that inequality is (re)produced in the occupation structure.
 I show that there is a “segregation premium” which rewards the gender segregation of jobs with occupational prestige.
 I also show that different people perceive the occupational structure in strikingly different ways, with a mere minority of Americans considering a “good” job to be a simple linear function of required education and pay.
 This dissertation work also reveals that more educated people draw upon an occupation’s racial composition when judging its prestige, suggesting that more educated people are not “more enlightened” regarding racial discrimination than their less-educated counterparts.